 Avoidance is the best way to get in to trouble for no good reason.
-Most matters can be dealt with relatively easily if you confront the matters mentioned in the letter early rather than later.
-It is when you ignore the letters, or don't understand their contents, that you run into the most and often unnecessary trouble.
+Just like ensuring you have up to date business records, pay your creditors on time and submit your tax returns, most matters can be dealt with relatively easily.
+It is when you ignore the letters, or don't understand their contents, that you run in to the most and often unnecessary trouble.